Weather: Advice for Cold Temperatures

 - Ensure smoke and carbon monoxide detectors are operating properly.

-- Check on elderly or disabled neighbors.
+- Check on elderly or disabled neighbors and relatives.

 - For Shelter Information: Office of Emergency Management - 410-222-0600